arpitbbhayani/system-design-questions/distributed-cache.md

  - cache should not pause for peripheral sub-systems like monitoring
  - every component should be fault tolerant
  - pluggable cache eviction and its implication on performance
+ - data is too big to be stored in one node

 ##  High Level Requirements
 <!--hs-->